Recharge plug-in hybrid cars

 A plug-in hybrid car – how does it work?

-A Volvo plug-in hybrid car has both an electric motor and a petrol engine – Twin Engine.
+A Volvo Recharge plug-in hybrid car has both an electric motor and a petrol engine.
 For electric power, there’s a battery that can easily be charged at home or at a charging station.

-Our plug-in hybrid models offer a range of drive modes to suit every occasion – choose between full Power mode, Pure electric mode and the balanced Hybrid mode.
+Our Recharge plug-in hybrid models offer a range of drive modes to suit every occasion – choose between Pure electric mode, the balanced Hybrid mode and the full Power mode.
+Most of our Recharge cars also feature an AWD all-wheel drive mode to optimise traction and stability on poor roads.

-The large battery gives an electric-only range of around 40–50 km and can easily be charged at home or at a charging station.
+The large battery gives an electric-only range of around up to 45–59 km (depending on model) and can easily be charged at home or at a charging station.
 It’s also charged during driving every time you brake or slow down.

 What do you want to know about plug-in hybrid cars?